Xinan15/DatingApp/README.md

 - Implemented authentication using Data Transfer Objects (DTOs) and JSON Web Tokens (JWTs) and stored passwords securely using Hashing and Salting.
 - Implemented Angular routing and Angular route guards to protect routes from unauthorized access.
 - Implemented global error handling in both the API and the Angular app side by API middleware and Angular Interceptor.
+- The database is initialised by seeding data, leveraging the repository pattern for data access, and utilising AutoMapper for mapping between data models and DTOs.